-When a proposed development or plan is likely to have a ‘significant effect’ on a Special Protection Area (SPA), Special Area of Conservation (SAC) or Ramsar site (known collectively as Natura 2000 sites), the relevant Competent (consenting) Authority is legally required to undertake a Habitats Regulations Assessment before it can determine the application.
+When a proposed development or plan is likely to have a ‘significant effect’ on a Special Protection Area (SPA), Special Area of Conservation (SAC) or Ramsar site (known collectively as European or European Marine sites), the relevant Competent (consenting) Authority is legally required to undertake a Habitats Regulations Assessment before it can determine the application.

-The process of HRA involves an initial ‘Screening’ stage, which filters out proposals that do not need further consideration followed, if proposals are likely to have a significant (adverse) impact on the Natura 2000 site, by an Appropriate Assessment.
+The process of HRA involves an initial ‘Screening’ stage, which considers the potential effects of the development on the European Site and filters out proposals that do not need further consideration.

 If proposals are likely to have a significant (adverse) impact on the European site and mitigation measures will be necessary, a Report to Inform Appropriate Assessment will be required to be prepared.